montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 # Prepare for Deployment

-Building MontageJS applications is divided into a development phase and a production phase.
+Building MontageJS applications is divided into a development (assembling the application) phase and a production (optimizing the application for deployment) phase.
 When your application is finished, you need to get it ready for deployment.
 In Montage Studio, you have two options; you can:

 * Publish a build of your application to GitHub (Project > Build > Publish to Github Pages).
 This has the benefit that your application will be hosted by GitHub (although it can take a bit for GitHub to finish publishing the pages).